KQM-git/HSRNews/readme.md

 ■2026/04/22

+- Optimizes and reduces the difficulty of some stages in the event "Cosmic Data Roaming."

+- Fixes an issue where the game progress becomes abnormal under certain circumstances, when clearing a battle in the event "Cosmic Data Roaming."

+- Fixes an issue where parts of the interface appear abnormally in the event "Comic Data Roaming" under certain circumstances.

+- Fixes an issue where the "Funky Munch Bean" summoned by the character "Silver Wolf LV.999 (Elation: Imaginary)'s" Technique has a chance of abnormally getting stuck on certain maps.

+- Fixes an issue with the description of the Achievement "Holiday for the Rest of My Life" where the displayed value and progress calculation were incorrect.
+This issue will not affect the actual conditions for completing the Achievement or the already-achieved progress.

+- Fixes an issue where some effects of the pet "Furbobo Press Corps" were not correctly hidden during mission performances.

+- Fixes an issue where certain texts were wrong when interacting with the "Rating Pistol."

 - Fixes an issue where players are unable to progress through the stage "Initial Test" normally in the "Currency Wars" game mode under certain circumstances.

 - Fixes an issue where the equipment "Codex of Combat" appears abnormally in the equipment slot within the "Currency Wars" game mode under certain circumstances.